- Things to Do

 Another neighborhood fave, the Avenue Grill consistently wins high marks for its martini menu.
 Who knows where the notion arose of filling olives with blue cheese, anchovies or citrus, but a review of the grill's stirred (never shaken) libations served up in the familiar thin-stemmed triangular vessel is bound to slake the devotee's thirst, whether it leans toward gin, vodka, ginger, sake or just plain vermouth.

-Located in Denver's Grande Dame of hotels, the Ship Tavern's pub-like setting incorporates the appropriate nautical themes with such un-pub-like offerings as the "El ‘Tini," which unites El Tesoro platinum tequila with lime and ruby red grapefruit juices.
+Located in Denver's Grande Dame of hotels, the Ship Tavern pub-like setting incorporates the appropriate nautical themes with such un-pub-like offerings as the "El ‘Tini," which unites El Tesoro platinum tequila with lime and ruby red grapefruit juices.
 A suave gathering place where, Wednesday through Saturday, a pianist tickling the ivories provides background sounds.
 Stroll through the hotel lobby and appreciate the architectural touches that make place truly grand.

-Nestled in the lower Highlands (LoHi), which embraces an easy, breezy, laid-back bar scene, is a product of Metro bar big shot, the Big Red F Restaurant Group.
+Nestled in Lower Highland (LoHi), which embraces an easy, breezy, laid-back bar scene, is a product of Metro bar big shot, the Big Red F Restaurant Group.
 Ignore that you're indulging in a delightfully sweet libation nearly adjacent to North Denver's historic Olinger Mortuary and you'll feel totally at ease at Lola, a spacious Mexican-coast influenced bar and bistro.
 It has a large upstairs dining area, downstairs tailored for private parties and inside/outside bar providing prime no-strings-attached, no-conversation-necessary scoping opportunity.
 And the mojitos are excellent.

 A few years ago, the Colorado Distillers Guild and the Colorado Bartenders Guild (along with co-sponsors Westword and MCA Denver) hosted the Colorado Cocktail Contest.
 The aim?
 To get the state's best mixologists to create a signature Centennial State cocktail.
 The competition was fierce, but Marnie Ward of Denver's Avenue Grill emerged victorious with the Tree Line, a cocktail that makes use of Leopold Bros. whiskey and herbal liqueur.
 The recipe: